Lately, we have turned our focus to lovely edible oils.

 Your low-heat oils are the full-flavoured oils that are great for gently heating thick sauces and dressings.

-Most oils do go rancid over time, especially when exposed to the air, so buy in small quantities, keep the lid on tight, and store in a cool dark place,
+Most oils will go rancid over time especially when exposed to the air, so buy in small quantities, keep the lid on tight, and store in a cool dark place,

-Ideally, your specialty oils should be kept in the fridge.
+Ideally, your specialty oils should be kept in the fridge and will come stored in a dark glass.

-The only exception is Olive Oil, which is high in oleic acid.
-Olive oil is naturally rich in antioxidants, which helps to prevent the oil from going rancid quickly.
+The only exception when it comes to the longevity of your oils is Olive oil which is high in oleic acid, Olive oil is naturally rich in antioxidants which helps to prevent oxidation, and the oil from going rancid quickly.